hyperledger/fabric-test/tools/PTE/README.md

 In brief, PTE has the following features:

 - channel: to create and join channel
-- chaincode: to install and instantiate user specified chaincode
+- chaincode: to install, instantiate and upgrade user specified chaincode
 - transactions: to deliver transactions to the targeted peers with specified transaction mode, type, and frequency
 - network: to interact with local and/or remote networks simultaneously
 - scaling: easy to work with any number of networks, orderers, peers, organizations, channels, chaincodes etc.